turingschool/gear-up/grit.markdown

 For that reason, we've included grit as a key mindset for students at Turing, and our curriculum is designed to help students cultivate this attitude.
 However, while we can encourage students to develop passion and practice sticking with difficult material, deep grit depends on students' ownership of their struggle and their ability to adjust their attitude and remind themselves of their passions and motivations when they feel discouraged.

-Today's exercise is designed to develop students' awareness of grit and relate it to their personal lives.
+Today's exercise is designed to develop students' awareness of grit and relate it to their experiene at Turing.
 If grit is not a relevant concept for you, you will want to use this session to clarify why it is not, and reflect on how you will need to manage your attitude in the face of Turing's formidable challenges.

 ## Goals of Session
 * Students will be able to define grit and articulate the role that passion plays in sustaining grit